Skip to main content

 The Canberra band describe their music as ‘2007 style sleaze-punk with a dash of Iggy and a sprinkle of David Byrne’.

-With critical praise and rotation on triple j, their debut EP, SKEWBALL (2024) coupled with their wild live shows has seen them collect a growing base of fans.
+With critical praise and rotation on triple j, their debut EP SKEWBALL (2024) earned widespread attention.
+Their wild live shows have helped them build a growing fan base.

-Sonic Reducer have recently finished up a sold out European tour with Royel Otis and their highly anticipated 2025 EP, SQUEEZE is out now.
+Sonic Reducer recently finished a sold-out European tour with Royel Otis.
+Their highly anticipated 2025 EP, SQUEEZE, is out now.

 Tjaka band members - performers at Valley Fiesta 2025.